Devex/devex.github.io/source/_posts/2015-02-11-ubuntu-eol-upgrades.markdown

     sudo -u postgres pg_dumpall > /mnt/postgresql/backup

 Once the backup was saved, we upgraded intrepid packages.
-Of course the original Intrepid package repositories are down yet, but we could take use of the `old-release` repositories.
+Of course the original Intrepid package repositories are down already, but we could take use of the `old-release` repositories.
 To select them, we used the following commands:

     sudo cat >/etc/apt/sources.list <<EOL